 “ With lyrical brilliance and discipline, Megin Jiménez’s Mongrel Tongue swerves through the many ways we live with and among disaster.
 The narratives here are boundless; everywhere there is a body searching for home, a political exile, a climate refugee, a body that’s absorbed, a body that refuses to be absorbed, a body that refuses to disappear into history.
 I’m thrilled by the vibrancy of this debut, by the worlds it creates amid worlds that make us vanish.”

 “Eschewing purity of all kinds, the prose poems and hybrid pieces in Mongrel Tongue call themselves novel, document, story, tale, interview, history, invocation.
 This startling book revels in the translator’s gulf, nomadically moving through the clutter of the world, offering slippages and valences galore.”

 Megin Jiménez is a Venezuelan-American translator, poet and writer.
 She studied at the University of Denver and Université de Paris IV, and received an MFA from The New School in New York.
-Her poems and essays have appeared in Barrow Street, Denver Quarterly, The Best American Poetry Blog, Barrelhouse, Mantis, The Inquisitive Eater, NOÖ Journal, LIT, Tarpaulin Sky, Redivider and other journals.
-She lives in Leiden, the Netherlands.
+Her work has appeared in Kenyon Review, Barrow Street, Denver Quarterly, Tarpaulin Sky and other journals.
+She works as a translator and lives in New York.

 Email: meginj [at] gmail.com